 Whereas moving abroad may have seemed like an opportunity to start afresh; in this phase, most realise that everyday life isn’t much better in another country.
 If anything, it may be more challenging.
 As one client put it:

-Many people living away from home feel that their usual defense mechanisms no longer serve them as well as they used to and as such, they start to feel at sea.
-At this stage, one’s personal values can seem of significant importance as well as relentlessly tested, and many clients speak of an identity crisis feeling perplexed of their role, their sense of self and agency in the world.
+Many people living away from home feel that their usual strategies and defense mechanisms no longer serve them as well as they used to and as such, they start to feel lost at sea.
+At this stage, one’s personal values can seem of significant importance as well as seem relentlessly tested; and many expats speak of an identity crisis feeling perplexed of their role, their sense of self and agency in the world.

 Some have fearful-avoidant attachment styles and though craving intimacy and close relationships, the overwhelming sense of risk in relation to being dismissed or even abandoned makes it seem dangerous to truly connect with (new) people.
-Expats/immigrants with this attachment style often find relief in living far away from loved ones as contact is less anxiety inducing; however, it may also mean that lots of energy is spent worrying if relationships back home will survive the distance.
+Expats with this attachment style often find relief in living far away from loved ones as contact is less anxiety inducing; however, it may also mean that lots of energy is spent worrying if relationships back home will survive the distance.
 Adding to that, making new friends can be difficult and in protecting oneself from disappointment, one can feel isolated.

 What may be helpful is seeing a therapist with experience of attachment style in connection with expat life.
 Exploring how early experiences and the lessons learnt from these still influence one’s way of viewing the world and beginning to challenge these beliefs can be useful to living a more authentic and meaningful life.

 My personal experience was one of profound homesickness and loneliness; the latter on a much deeper level than I had ever experienced before.
 Like many others, I started comparing everything with life back home, and where the host country was viewed through rose tinted glasses in the honeymoon phase, everything in my home country now seemed better.
 I experienced a painful yearning for my old life; and found myself longing for aspects of my life that I had used to feel completely indifferent about or had looked forward to leaving behind.
 Sometimes, I would look at the clock and imagine what I would be doing if I had still been living my old life.